simbo1905/microservices-demo-ansible/README.md

 This is a demo of deploying springboot microservices using ansible.
 More significanly it has logic to [move springboot microservices between hosts](https://devops.stackexchange.com/q/6393/10599).

-See `playbook-install.yml` that instals two microservices on the same machine that is tested using `test_install.sh` using Test Kitchen.

 The role in this repos is derived from [ansible-role-springboot](https://github.com/orachide/ansible-role-springboot).
 It has some modifications to so that rather than `sb_app_state` being static, or defined per hosts or group, it is computed from a new varaible `sb_hosts`.
 This

+See `playbook-install.yml` that instals two microservices on the same machine which has something like this:

 ```
 roles: